 Children who attend home school can be immunized at a public health unit.
 Call to schedule an appointment.

 Vaccines have saved more lives in Canada than any other medical intervention in the past 50 years.
-Vaccines also prevent diseases that are seldom deadly but can cause pain and permanent disability.
-Vaccines protect everyone – not just the people getting immunized.
+Vaccines also prevent diseases that cause pain and permanent disability.
+Vaccines protect everyone – not just the people being immunized.
 The more people in a community who are immunized the harder it is for disease to spread.
 This includes the most vulnerable among us, including the very young, the elderly and those who cannot be immunized for medical reasons.